jakubcerveny/gilbert/README.md

 # gilbert

-Generalized Hilbert ("gilbert") discrete space-filling curve for rectangular domains of arbitrary (non-power of two) sizes.
+Generalized Hilbert ("gilbert") space-filling curve for rectangular domains of arbitrary (non-power of two) sizes.

 The discrete [Hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve) is a widely used space-filling curve to map between N-dimensional and 1-D spaces